BertHav/Omgevingsmonitor_Software/README.md

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.64 <a name="version464"></a>
+solution for disabled AHT2x sensor, which resulted in a hanging system.

 ## version 4.63 <a name="version463"></a>
-When battery is full and sun is shining upload every 5 minutes
+When battery is full and sun is shining upload every 5 minutes.

 ## version 4.62 <a name="version462"></a>
-DST implemented
+DST implemented.

 ## version 4.61 <a name="version461"></a>
 Under rare circumstances, an error can occur on the I2C bus to which a SEN5x is connected.
 The sensors of the SEN5x can then no longer be read.
 This seems to occur if the power of the USB-C is interrupted during a measurement.
 The handling of read errors of the SEN5x has been made more robust.